Shadow Home Secretary Chris Grayling's fears over the new Vetting and Barring Scheme are not backed up by the facts

 Mr Grayling’s remarks have little foundation in fact.
 The vast majority of services that employ people to work with children – whether in paid services or as volunteers – already demand Criminal Records Bureau (CRB) checks.
 At the end of March 2009, the CRB had issued around 19 million disclosures, with 3.9 million issued in 2008-2009.
 For volunteers and employees, the new system from the Independent Safeguarding Authority will actually make things easier.
 For the first time people will have a single check, instead of time wasting multiple CRB disclosures.

 It is true to say that the system will extend the numbers of activities where vetting will be a requirement, but only for people who have frequent or intensive contact with children.
 This is clearly defined in the new regulations: ‘frequent’ is once a month or more and ‘intensive’ is where an activity brings a person into contact with children in 3 days out of a 30 day period.
 It will also apply to people who are responsible for supervising children overnight.
 Importantly, it will also place a legal responsibility on employers to make the necessary checks before employing someone to work with children or vulnerable adults.

 It will not, however, apply to informal agreements between groups of parents who, for example, drive each other’s children to a Saturday football match – as implyed by Mr Grayling in his interview.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.